Master of Teaching - Social Studies

 The School of Education and Human Development is proud to offer a Master of Teaching (M.T.) degree and teacher licensure with an endorsement in History and Social Sciences (grades 6-12).
 This is a post-graduate program for those who have already completed an undergraduate degree.

-- Attend our next information session April 12 at 6:00pm - register here
+- Attend our next virtual information session October 17 at 6:00pm - register here

 - Subscribe to our pre-teacher education listserv